4d/docs/website/translated_docs/es/Desktop/building.md

 To force the update, simply exclude the current version number of client applications (X-1 and earlier) in the version number range compatible with the server application.
 En este caso, el mecanismo de actualización no permitirá que las aplicaciones cliente no actualizadas se conecten.
 En este caso, el mecanismo de actualización no permitirá que las aplicaciones cliente no actualizadas se conecten.

 The [current version number](#current_version) is set on the Client/Server page of the Build Application dialog box.
-The intervals of authorized numbers are set in the application project using specific [XML keys](#buildapp4dsettings).
+The intervals of authorized numbers are set in the application project using specific [XML keys](#build-application-settings).

 #### En caso de error

-If 4D cannot carry out the update of the client application, the client machine displays the following error message: "The update of the client application failed.
-La aplicación va a cerrar ahora."
+If 4D cannot carry out the update of the client application, the client machine displays the following error message: “The update of the client application failed.
+La aplicación va a cerrar ahora.”

 Hay muchas causas posibles para este error.
 When you get this message, it is advisable to check the following parameters first off: